Blog

 Key Takeaways

-The decision to build a CRM instead of buying one comes down to a small number of specific conditions, not a general preference for control.
+The decision to build a CRM instead of buying one comes down to a small number of specific conditions, not a general preference for control or technical sophistication.

 • The build decision is not about features.
 It is about whether your process can be accurately modeled inside a vendor's architecture at all.

 • SaaS licensing compounds.
-At 20 or more seats, the monthly cost of an off-the-shelf CRM often covers the annual maintenance cost of a custom-built one.
+At 20 or more seats, the monthly cost of an off-the-shelf CRM often exceeds the annual maintenance cost of a custom-built one.

 • Workarounds are the real cost signal.
-If your team runs spreadsheets beside the CRM, you are already paying for a custom system, just in labor instead of software.
+If your team runs spreadsheets beside the CRM, you are already paying for a custom system in labor instead of software.

 • Ownership changes the risk profile.
-A custom CRM is an asset on your balance sheet.
+A custom CRM is a software asset.
 A SaaS subscription is an operating expense with no exit value.

-• Most businesses that build should not build from scratch.
-The right answer is often a purpose-built system, not a homegrown codebase that one developer understands.
+• Most businesses that should build do not build from scratch.
+The right answer is a purpose-built system developed by a product team, not a homegrown codebase that one developer understands.

 AI App Development